|

 worked in an aircraft factory, but became terminally

 ill, thanks to the hazardous nature of the work.
-There were
+He died

 possibly six brothers in all: the others were